And all that's actually going on out there, Rush Limbaugh on Friday.

 I have long told you.

-Feminism was established so as to allow unattractive women easier access to the mainstream of society.
+For example, Undeniable Truth of Life number 24, written back in 1987, feminism was established so as to allow unattractive women easier access to the mainstream of society.

-And even to this day, people poo-poo this And say it's insensitive.
+And even to this day, people poo-poo this and say it's insensitive.

 How could you possibly say something like that?